CleasbyCode/jdvrif/README.md

   $ jdvrif conceal -r my_image.jpg hidden.doc
 ```

   These images are only compatible for posting on ***Reddit***.
-Your embedded data file will be removed if posted on a different platform.
+Your embedded data file will be lost if posted on a different platform.

   When saving/downloading an image from ***Reddit*** make sure to click on the image within the post to fully expand it before saving.